stang91/Work-Day-Scheduler-/README.md

 # Work-Day-Scheduler-
 ## Discription

 Life have always been busy and sometimes it can be hectic.
-To combat the disarray, I created a work schedule so I can organize my workflow.
-It allows me to keep track of my tasks and helps me organize my thoughts and workflow.
+To combat the disarray, I created a work schedule so I can be a little more organize.
+It allows me to keep track of my tasks at hand and helps me organize my thoughts and workflow.

 ## Table of Content